osilander/203.311/Week11/Week11.md

 What is different here versus the dataset with few reads?
 We can easily see that we have found more differentially expressed genes, even though they are not *more* differentially expressed - we just have more reads.

-### Differential Gene Expression Analysis (Real Data)

 ### Apologies

 We have no single-cell data today as the datasets are all quite large and unwieldy in this session - 1,000s or cells and genes, so even a small matrix has millions of entries.
-However, you should have some insight from last week's lab, enough to read and understand your papers.
+However, you should have some insight from last week's lab, enough to read and understand your papers.<br>

 <img src="graphics/finally.png" width="400" title="Well, on Sunday night"/><br>
-**Well, on Sunday it is**<br><br>
+**Well, on Sunday it is.**<br><br>